Kitchen Divas

 • Add all the oil and make sure there is oil covering the bottom of your skillet.
 Add chicken breasts, skin side down.
 Increase your heat to medium high.
 Do not move your chicken for the first three minutes.
 Keep watching for the skin to color and crisp up.
 No more than 5 minutes.

 • Lean and adjust each chicken breast to the sides and bottom of your skillet.
 You want to try to touch all of the skin to the pan, at different times.
-Cook until skin is golden brown and crispy, another couple minutes at the most.
+Cook until skin is golden brown and crispy, and chicken registers 165° F, another couple minutes at the most.

 • Allow chicken breasts to rest on a plate, rack or cutting board for 5 minutes before serving.